Useful Information

 Physical Preparation

-Langtang Trek is an easy to moderate trek but still requires good physical fitness.
+Langtang Trek is an easy-to-moderate trek, but it still requires good physical fitness.
 You will walk for several days, mostly uphill and downhill.
 Strong legs and good stamina will make the trek easier.
 Cardio training is helpful for trekking.
 Running, swimming, cycling, or brisk walking will increase stamina.
 Strength training for legs and core muscles will help you walk better and carry a backpack.

 Mental preparation is just as important as physical preparation.
 If you stay positive and determined, you can complete the trek without problems.